 (c) Temperature (if applicable and appropriate tables are provided).

 Barometers should be adequately compensated for temperature, otherwise the instruments should be provided with a temperature correction table and means should be provided for measuring the temperature.
-A table for reducing to sea-level pressure should be supplied when barometers are set to the station height, although this is not necessary for ships that use electronic logbooksthat are capable of automatically applying the height correction (Bowditch, 2002, Tables 29–34).
+A table for reducing to sea-level pressure should be supplied when barometers are set to the station height, although this is not necessary for ships that use electronic logbooks or AWS that are capable of automatically applying the height correction (Bowditch, 2002, Tables 29–34).

 4.2.2.7.5 Sources of error